USA

 Protecting your belongings

-Do not leave passports in rental cars, especially in the boot.
-Gangs may target vehicles of those who appear to be tourists.
+Do not leave passports in rental cars, especially not in the boot.
+Gangs may target vehicles driven by people who look like tourists.

 Violent crime

-Tourists are rarely involved in violent and gun crime, but take care in unfamiliar areas.
-Avoid walking through quieter areas alone, especially at night.
-You can find public advisories and information about recent incidents on the websites of local law enforcement authorities.
+Violent crime and gun crime rarely affect tourists, but take care in unfamiliar areas.
+Try not to walk through quieter areas alone, especially at night.
+You can find public advisories and information about recent incidents on local law enforcement websites.

-Incidents of mass shooting can happen but are a very small percentage of homicide deaths.
-Read the US Department of Homeland Security advice on what to do in an active shooter incident.
+Mass shooting incidents can happen but are a very small percentage of murders.
+The US Department of Homeland Security has advice on what to do in an active shooter incident.

-Research your destination before travelling and follow the advice of local authorities.
-Crime associated with illegal drugs is a major issue in Mexican states bordering Arizona, California, New Mexico and Texas.
-Some foreign nationals have been victims of crime in the border regions, but there is no evidence to suggest they have been targeted because of their nationality.
+Research your destination before you travel and follow the advice of local authorities.
+Crime linked to illegal drugs is a major issue in Mexican states bordering Arizona, California, New Mexico and Texas.
+Some foreign nationals have been victims of crime in the border regions, but there is no evidence they were targeted because of their nationality.

 Protests

 Protests are common and can become violent.
 Follow the instructions of local authorities who may introduce curfews or emergency orders.
-If you do attend any peaceful protests, you should:
+If you attend peaceful protests:

 Laws and cultural differences

 US states may have different laws.
-Whilst you are in a state, you are subject to both that state’s laws as well as national (federal) law.
+While you are in a state, you are subject to both that state’s laws as well as national (federal) law.

 Personal ID

-Always carry a passport showing that you have permission to enter or remain in the USA.
+Always carry a passport showing you have permission to enter or remain in the US.

 Alcohol laws

-The national legal age for buying and drinking alcohol is 21 years.
+The national legal age for buying and drinking alcohol is 21.
 Some states have different laws.
-If you are under-21, check the relevant state laws before drinking or buying alcohol.
+If you are aged 20 or under, check state laws before drinking or buying alcohol.

 Illegal drugs and prison sentences

-Possession or trafficking of illegal drugs in the USA can carry a long prison sentence and fine.
-Check state laws to make sure you comply with the laws on possession and use of controlled substances.
-The US Department of Justice website provides a list of all controlled substances.
+Possession or trafficking of illegal drugs in the US can carry a long prison sentence and a fine.
+Check state laws to make sure you follow laws on possession and use of controlled substances.
+The US Department of Justice provides a list of all controlled substances.

 LGBT+ travellers

-The USA is a very diverse society and attitudes towards lesbian, gay, bisexual, and transgender (LGBT+) people differ hugely across the country.
-Read our information and advice page for the LGBT+ community before you travel.
-You can find more detail on LGBT+ issues in the USA on the Human Rights Campaign website.
+The US is a very diverse society and attitudes towards LGBT+ people differ hugely across the country.
+You can find more detail on LGBT+ issues in the US on the Human Rights Campaign website.

 Transport risks